scarpent/chesser/readme.md

 variations 778, 1215

-- add pgn importer - can accept full pgn or just a simple move string ~ make existing input flexible to handle all cases
-  ~ function to convert pgn ➤ chesser json, used by importer and also a management command
 - add next review date form input for clone?
 Or continue using end of time...
 - add move normalizer from schess (regex version?) - use it on clone moves string
 - 404 page that has buttons... (just the course/castle buttons?)